 Nevid (2017) proposes Jean Piaget’s cognitive development learning theory.
 According to Nevid (2017), a child is born with a schema or mental framework to help them understand their world or environment.
 Piaget refers to the preoperational stage to be from two to seven years.
 This is when children are forming a symbolic representation of the world in which they live (Nevid, 2017).
 Though their thinking processes are somewhat limited at this stage, they demonstrate what he refers to as egocentrism, where they view the world from their point of view.
 To give an example, from birth, a child becomes accustomed to knowing daddy and mommy as their protectors, nurturers, and loving parents.
 One day this particular structure ceases to exist because of death or divorce.
 As a result, Piaget’s cognitive development theory proposes that during this stage of development, in order for the child to continue functioning efficiently, the child will either adapt to the new demand of not having both parents (original schema), assimilate a new schema of having just one care provider, protector, and so forth, or accommodate to meet the challenge of this traumatic event or stressor.

-While some children might develop at a normal pace and with no residual damage, trauma can exhibit a negative impact on their development.
-Still, children may show resilience in the face of disaster because trauma affects their development differently, with many determining factors leading to developmental challenges in victims of childhood trauma.
+While some kids may grow up normally and without any lasting harm, trauma can have a detrimental effect on a child’s development.
+Nevertheless, because trauma has varying effects on development and there are numerous contributing elements that create developmental difficulties in those who have experienced childhood trauma, children may exhibit resilience in the face of calamity.
 However, given the right environment, children can rebound from many traumatic or anxiety, causing events.
 According to Nevid (2017), fostering resilience can be explained as “the process of capacity for or outcome of successful adaptation despite challenging or threatening circumstances.”
 Wong et al. (2015) propose the Urie Bronfenbrenner theory that suggests that the cultural support tools that exist within parent-child interactions (microsystems), extended family (mesosystem), and the community, school, and church (exosysem) can help to create and foster the wellbeing of the child.
 Further, according to Lev Vygotsky’s sociocultural theory of cognitive development proposed by Nevid (2017), learned skills, values, and behaviors strengthen at-risk children and help them regulate their behavior by external influences.
 In retrospect, early intervention can lessen developmental delays and learning disabilities later on in life for some children.
 As a consequence, Nevid (2017) describes traumatic stressors as potentially life-threatening events that can cause developmental crises.
 In addition, Wong et al. (2015) state that human development is multifaceted, multidimensional, and contextual and should be viewed from an interactive perspective.
 As such, the effects of trauma can vary from those that adults experience and those experienced by children.

 There are numerous ways that can be used to counter the effects of trauma.
 For instance, faith is a powerful tool to help counteract the effects of childhood distress and suffering and to promote healing.
 Religion and spirituality supply an unmistakable impact on a victim of a traumatic event by providing supportive beliefs and passions that can encourage resiliency following adversity.
 A useful method that can be used to practice spiritual strength is prayer and meditation.
 Developing an attitude of gratefulness, being thankful daily, and focusing on what the future holds go hand in hand when developing a spiritual defense towards trauma.
 After distressing occurrences, victims usually experience surges of spiritual, emotional, behavioral, physical, and cognitive responses, which make them feel threatened and deranged.
 In her book, Elaine exemplifies these general responses from a biological perspective restructuring a person’s experience from humiliation and pathology towards biology and hope.
 The book also offers other models, the Community Resiliency Model and the Trauma Resiliency Model that provides tangible and realistic knowledge, which resonates with the biology of trauma.